deepakramanath/Python-Regex-01/README.md

 # Tutorials
-This repository has some regular expression or regex tutorials using Python.
+This repository contains some regular expression or regex tutorials using Python.
+The data that is used to extract information are typically scientific in nature, while simple to understand.